Neovim from scratch with Lazy.nvim

 command as well.

 That's it.
-I will not be focusing a lot on Neovim and plugins related stuffs.
 Hopefully this article is helpful for you if you are planning to try lazy.nvim.

 I recommend you definitely should.